 Over the years, we’ve seen quite a bit of innovation when it comes to the credit card airport lounge landscape.
 While Amex Centurion Lounges were the first, arguably we’ve seen Capital One Lounges and Chase Sapphire Lounges raise the bar in recent years.

-With that in mind, Amex has just made an interesting announcement, with plans to introduce a unique lounge concept, for those who are short on time.
+With that in mind, in July 2025, Amex made an interesting announcement about plans to introduce a new lounge concept, for those who are short on time.
+There’s now a major update, as the first of these lounges has just opened.

 In this post: